 Auditing and Review

 One of the main jobs a certified public accountant performs in public accounting is auditing client financial statements and issuing an opinion of the statements.
-The auditor is recognized as an unbiased third party who reviews and evaluates the financial statements prepared by a company’s management.
-Based on the audit, the CPA gives an opinion of the financial statements disclosing whether there were any material misstatements found.
+Basically, the auditor is recognized as an unbiased third party who reviews and evaluates the financial statements prepared by management.
+Based on the audit, the CPA gives an opinion of the financial statements disclosing whether any material misstatements were found.

 Ultimately, all public companies are required by the SEC to have a CPA firm audit their financial statements before they are issued to shareholders and the public.

 Tax Preparation and Services

 One of the most popular and well-known career paths for a CPA is in the tax preparation industry.
 This includes preparing all different types of client tax forms from property taxes to income taxes.
 This also includes advising clients on tactics and strategies of how to structure their affairs to minimize tax burdens.

 CPAs are engaged in many different types of consulting services to help their clients identify business problems and run their operations more effectively.
 Some consultations include evaluating internal controls and identifying possible operational improvements.